-Sanitation is the lowest level of decontamination.
-Sanitation will reduce some germs on a surface, but will not kill all organisms.
-Sanitation provides a minimum level of cleanliness, protecting public health by preventing the spread of some, but not all, bacteria and fungi.
+Sanitation will reduce germs on a surface, but will not kill all organisms. protecting public health by preventing the spread of some, but not all, bacteria and fungi.
 It is important to note that instruments that are sanitized are not sterile.